-Groundwater Standards.
+Groundwater Quality Standards.
 Chapter 160, Wis.
 Stats., requires the DNR to develop numerical groundwater quality standards, consisting of enforcement standards and preventive action limits, for substances detected in, or having a reasonable probability of entering, the groundwater resources of the state.
 Chapter NR 140, Wis.
 Adm.
-Code, establishes these groundwater standards and creates a framework for their implementation.
-There are currently groundwater quality standards for 123 substances of public health concern, 8 substances of public welfare concern and 15 indicator parameter substances in NR 140.
+Code (http://legis.wisconsin.gov/rsb/code/nr/nr140.pdf), establishes these groundwater standards and creates a framework for their implementation.
+There are currently groundwater quality standards for 138 substances of public health concern, 8 substances of public welfare concern and 15 indicator parameter substances in ch.
+NR 140.